-A short and long-term outcome of the NETEX line being returned to a "state of good repair" will be assurance to current and potential rail customers that the rail line will be there to serve their needs, which will in-turn, allow them to plan for growth.
+A short and long-term outcome of the NETEX line being returned to a "state of good repair" will assure current and potential rail customers that the rail line will be there to serve their needs, which will in-turn, allow them to plan for growth.
 NETEX does not have the financial resources to completely rehabilitate the 69.6 miles of line to a minimum FRA Class 2 status that would permit an increase in track speed to 25 miles per hour.
-Rehabilitation utilizing a FY2014 TIGER grant would put NETEX and the operator, Blacklands Railroad, in a position to develop a routine maintenance plan, utilizing the annual resources from the BLR and NETEX, to sustain the line in a "state of good repair."
-A lease agreement between NETEX and Blacklands Railroad requires the BLR to be responsible for operations and routine maintenance of the rail line.
+Rehabilitation utilizing a FY2015 TIGER grant would put NETEX and the operator, Blacklands, in a position to develop a routine maintenance plan, utilizing the annual resources from Blacklands and NETEX, to sustain the line in a "state of good repair."
+A lease agreement between NETEX and Blacklands requires Blacklands to be responsible for operations and routine maintenance of the rail line.
 The Region 5 FRA inspectors routinely visit the line to monitor track conditions.
-If defective conditions are found, Blacklands Railroad will be required to perform the maintenance necessary to maintain the track at FRA Class 2 standards.
+If defective conditions are found, Blacklands will be required to perform the maintenance necessary to maintain the track at FRA Class 2 standards.